We earn commissions from brands listed on this site, which influences how listings are presented.

 Overview

 Sage CRM is a cloud-based platform intended for the needs of the small business sector.
-It features an interactive dashboard which allows users to easily visualize the sales pipeline as well as all the other features that might be expected from a mature CRM tool.
+It features an interactive dashboard that allows users to easily visualize the sales pipeline as well as all the other features that might be expected from a mature CRM tool.
 Sage CRM also makes it easy to identify sales trends such as monthly sales volumes.
 This helps businesses to identify potential lapses in profitability at the first opportunity.

 Tools for Sales Teams